saucelabs/sauce-docs/docs/dev/test-configuration-options.md

     * See the [Appium Android documentation](http://appium.io/docs/en/writing-running-appium/android/android-shell/#mobile-shell) for additional support.

 :::note
-Most web applications serve localization content based on the computer's IP Address, not the time zone set in the operating system.
+Most web apps serve localization content based on the computer's IP Address, not the time zone set in the operating system.
 If you need to simulate the computer being in a different location, you may need to set up a proxy.

 :::